jgarcia45/FitbitDeveloper/Fitbit Clock Faces/Yosemite(Half Dome)/README.md

 ## Summary

+I previoulsy stated that I would createa library database, however, I came across something else and decided to persue that.
 (Write a short, 1-2 paragraph summary of what you did for Code With Friends this month)

 (Insert any pictures or screenshots of your final project here)